Slow-growing counterexamples to the strong Eremenko conjecture: Relating growth and geometry

-This section details how the geometry of a tract $T$ can influence the order of growth of the corresponding function $F$ and which conditions we should impose on $(r_j)_{j=0}^\infty$ and $(R_j)_{j=0}^\infty$ in order to ensure $F$ is both a counterexample to the strong Eremenko conjecture and has the desired order of growth.
+This section details how the geometry of a tract $T$ can influence the order of growth of the corresponding conformal isomorphism $F$ and which conditions we should impose on $(r_j)_{j=0}^\infty$ and $(R_j)_{j=0}^\infty$ in order to ensure we satisfy Definition~\ref{cxpleconds} and such that the corresponding $F$ has the desired order of growth.